Hitme02/FrontFoot-AI/README.md

 npm run dev    # Vite on :5173
 ```

-Open [http://localhost:5173](http://localhost:5173) and use either file upload or a YouTube Shorts URL.
+Open [http://localhost:5173](http://localhost:5173) and upload a video or paste a YouTube Shorts URL.

 ---